 Why?
-The process of creating an implementation plan is time consuming.
+The process of creating an implementation plan is time-consuming.
 Most of the tasks involved require you to wait on communication or approvals from multiple stakeholders.
-The process also requires lots of research, goal-setting, gathering or defining of resources, and getting team availability together.
+The process also requires lots of research, goal-setting, gathering or defining resources, and getting team availability together.

 Avoid planning too early by waiting until the project is officially greenlit.
 The definition of greenlit means something different to every agency.
 However, most would agree that a signed contract and successful deposit payment are good markers.